ryan-rocketsoftware/newton-checkbox-tree/README.md

 All node objects **must** have a unique `value`.
 This value is serialized into the `checked` and `expanded` arrays and is also used for performance optimizations.

-#### Changing the Default Icons
+#### CHANGING DEFAULT ICONS

-By default, **react-checkbox-tree** uses Font Awesome for the various icons that appear in the tree.
+By default, **newton-checkbox-tree** uses Font Awesome for the various icons that appear in the tree.
 To change the defaults, simply pass in the `icons` property and override the defaults.
 Note that you can override as many or as little icons as you like:

 ``` jsx
 <CheckboxTree